rudrajit1729/rudrajit1729.github.io/_pages/repositories.md

 My **current projects** include:

-- Trust and Alignment in Human-AI Collaboration
+- Trust and Alignment in Human-AI Interaction
 - AI Governance for SE
 - Cognitive Impacts of AI in SE
-- Human-AI Interaction in Open Source Software Development
+- Effects of Human-AI Teaming in Software Development
 - Inclusive UX: Cognitive & Socio-economic aware HCI

 If you are interested in research along these lines, send me an email at *choudhru[at]oregonstate[dot]edu*